Collecting, Mounting, & Preserving Insects

 2 dram vial labels should be 3/8” x 2 3/8” (6mm x 57mm).

-I created this process because 1) my microscope isn’t in the same location at my computer, 2) I seldom can ID the insect at the time I’m mounting it, and 3) I haven’t collected a sufficient number of insect to print off a full page of completed labels.
+I created this process because 1) I seldom can ID the insect at the time I’m mounting it, and 2) I haven’t collected a sufficient number of insect to print off a full page of completed labels.
 These elements made it difficult for me to ensure that I was getting the correct label on the insect.
 I knew I needed to create a system that provided accuracy or all my work would be futile.